MadsAlbertsen/multi-metagenome/docs/step3.md

 title: Assembly
 ---
 ##Sequencing
 We normally sequence `2x150 bp reads` on the Illumina HiSeq2000 platfrom, using the nextera paired-end protocol (PE, 200-700 bp insert size).
-While PE libraries are enough for the assembly itself and enables recovery of the complete genome, mate-pair libraries (MP, >2 kbp insert size) are extremely valuable in order to obtain the genomes in a single chromosome.
+While PE libraries are enough for the assembly itself and enables recovery of complete genomes, mate-pair libraries (MP, >2 kbp insert size) are extremely valuable in order to obtain the genomes in a single chromosome.
 The vast majority of repeats in bacterial genomes are due to transpoases (1-1.5 kbp) which can be spanned by MP libraries.

 ###How much sequencing is needed?
 It is straight forward to get a ball-park estimation of the sequencing depth needed to recovere your favorite organism if you know the approximate abundance of it.
 As an example we assume an average genome size of 3 Mbp of all bacteria in the sample and the abundance of the target organism to 1%.
 In order to obtain a good draft genome at least 50X coverage is needed using 150 bp PE Illumina data.
 Hence, the needed sequencing depth would be: